Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 In this chapter we are going to:

-- create new component to add or remove a party
+- create a new component to add or remove a party
-- learn what's model-driven forms and create one
+- learn about model-driven forms and create one
 - learn how to hook up form events to component methods
-- implement adding new party and removing a party event handlers
+- implement adding & removing party event handlers

 First, let's create a simple form with a button that will add a new party.

 # Component Architecture

 In Angular 2, we build a tree of components with the root `Socially` component and child components stemming out of it down to the leaves.
-This is one of the principal architectural differences between Angular 1 and Angular 2.
+This is one of the principal architectural differences between Angular 1 & 2.

-Let's make a new component called `PartiesForm`, and put it inside it's own directory with the same name.
+Let's make a new component called `PartiesForm`, and put it inside it's own directory ("client/parties-form").

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.1"}}